 Our Company will explore and pursue a variety of revenue and funding opportunities, including government funding, philanthropic donors, sponsorship, patron ticketing, shared resources and business partnerships.

 Our Company will assess our policies, procedures and processes annually to ensure they incorporate best practice arts management principles, prioritise the safety of our artists and audiences, and include reflection on recent outcomes and new opportunities or risks.

-None of this would be possible without the tireless efforts of our Board
+None of this would be possible without the tireless efforts of our Committee.

 President: Erika Tolano

 The Committee is supported by our General Manager Stephanie McAlister